 Cargo – especially during the last peak season – is growing at a healthy pace, but it’s not guaranteed to remain a service of scheduled airlines or forwarders.
 Airfreight is, by far, the fastest service for cargo shipments, but it is also the most expensive.
 Despite this vulnerability, airlines aren’t fully embracing the possibilities that strategic alliances and open dialogue with ground handlers and IT service providers can bring.

 At some point, if the status quo holds, major e-commerce companies may decide there is no other solution than to develop their own logistics systems – in fact, both Amazon and Alibaba have already moved in this direction.
 Their basic business may be order consolidation, but their IT prowess and financial resources will allow them to extend their controls from beginning to end.
 There is no lack of logistics services with which they can subcontract, but there is a critical consideration of whether it is wise to rely on carriers that seem unable to streamline their operations and keep up with today’s innovations.

 The challenge, therefore, lies not with e-commerce itself – the marketing of goods via the web – but with the raised expectations of today’s clients, which now demand time-sensitive, door-to-door service.
 The logistics industry, particularly the airline/forwarder combination in its “open system arrangement,” has some work to do in order to better meet these new e-commerce logistics requirements.

 This is the first in a special ACW series about the need for changes in the international cargo industry.
-The next installment will examine the carrier/forwarder relationship, and how transparency will be the only way the industry can survive.
+Part 2, found in the April 2017 issue, examines the carrier/forwarder relationship, and how transparency will be the only way the industry can survive.